KunChen1110/SheetHero/dataset/DatasetV1.md

 [spreadsheet8](Task03/tc03_input01.xlsx)

 ### Prompt
+[INSTRUCTION FOR ANALYST:
+The Data sheet has a messy multi-row header.
+When you read it via inspector / inspector_multi:

+1. Do NOT assume data[0] is the header row.
+2. First, find the FIRST row whose first cell is a year (e.g. 2009, 2010, …).
+3. Use the row ABOVE that as the header row for regions (Africa, Arab States, etc.), and IGNORE any trailing "in %" or extra notes column.
+4. When building a DataFrame, always enforce that: len(columns) == len(row)
+   If the header row is longer, slice it: columns = header[:len(row)].
+5. Only after normalizing header + rows to equal length, create the DataFrame once and reuse it.

+Follow these rules strictly to avoid “N columns passed, passed data had M columns” errors.
+END OF INSTRUCTION]

 Here is the form detailing the internet_penetration rate from 2009 to 2024.
 Could you calculates the average Internet Penetration rate for each region over the years 2020–2024 ?
 Identifies the region with the fastest growth rate and sort the region by growth rate.
 Also, provide a line chart, use different color to represent region, vertical is year (from 2020 to 2024), horizontal represents penetration rate

 ### Answer